Ancient Egyptian pharaoh's 3,000-year-old bracelet stolen and melted down

 AP News

-Four people have been arrested, including the museum specialist, and they have confessed.
+Four people have been arrested, including the museum specialist, and have confessed according to officials.
 The authorities also seized the money exchanged in the transaction.

 Egypt’s Tourism and Antiquities Minister Sherif Fathy has blamed the incident on “laxity” in security procedures and noted that the restoration lab lacked surveillance cameras.
 Many Egyptians, including archaeologists and civil society activists, have expressed shock and demanded stricter protection for antiquities.
 Some are calling for a pause on overseas exhibitions until better controls are in place.